nguwn/Diabetes-EDA-PDA/README.md

-The project is conducted bsed on the avaiable dataset on Kaggle.com (https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)
+The project is conducted based on the avaiable dataset on Kaggle.com (https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)
 The project is aimed to build a predictive model to identify individuals at risk of diabetes

 The project contains 3 files: